ppgcourseUB/ppgcourse2024_week1/BayesianTimetreInference-SandraAlvarezCarretero/README.md

 The summary of the workflow that you will go through during this practical session is described below:

-* Inferring the mean evolutionary rate to specify a sensible rate prior.
 * Running `PAML` software for timetree inference:
-  * Using various in-house pipelines to set up the working environment, the file structure, and the control files required to run `PAML` software - feel free to go back to the lecture content if you have questions about the options that are to be specified in `PAML` control files (e.g., nucleotide substitution model, tree prior, rate prior, MCMC settings, etc.).
+  * Using various in-house pipelines to set up the working environment, the file structure, and the control files required to run `PAML` software -- feel free to go back to the lecture content if you have questions about the options that are to be specified in `PAML` control files (e.g., nucleotide substitution model, tree prior, rate prior, MCMC settings, etc.).
   * Running `BASEML` to calculate the branch lengths, the gradient, and the Hessian, which `MCMCtree` will subsequently use to enable the approximate likelihood calculation to speed up timetree inference.
   * Running `MCMCtree`.
 We will carry out the following analyses to assess the impact that different relaxed-clock models and partitioning schemes can have on time estimates.
 Particularly, we will assess the following:
     * Relaxed-clock models
       * **Geometric Brownian motion (GBM)** model ([Thorne et al. 1998](http://www.ncbi.nlm.nih.gov/pubmed/9866200), [Yang and Rannala 2006](http://www.ncbi.nlm.nih.gov/pubmed/16177230)): autocorrelated-rates model.
-      * **Independent log-normal rate (ILN)** model ([Rannala and Yang 2007](http://www.ncbi.nlm.nih.gov/pubmed/17558967), [Lemey et al. 2010](http://www.ncbi.nlm.nih.gov/pubmed/20203288)): uncorrelated rates model
+      * **Independent log-normal rate (ILN)** model ([Rannala and Yang 2007](http://www.ncbi.nlm.nih.gov/pubmed/17558967), [Lemey et al. 2010](http://www.ncbi.nlm.nih.gov/pubmed/20203288)): uncorrelated-rates model
     * Partitioning schemes
       * **All codon positions (123CP)**: one alignment block with one gene alignment with all codon positions.
       * **Only first and second codon positions (12CP)**: one alignment block with only the first and the second codon positions.